okta/okta-developer-docs/packages/@okta/vuepress-site/code/index.md

 ### Validate tokens locally

-Okta provides token (JWT) verification libraries for server-side web apps to validate ID and access tokens locally after they are retrieved from Okta.
-You can use the Okta JWT Verifiers in products that don't have existing OAuth 2.0 support.
+Okta provides token (JWT) verification libraries for server-side web apps to validate ID and access tokens locally after they’re retrieved from Okta.
+Use the Okta JWT verifiers in products that don't have existing OAuth 2.0 support.
 These libraries support validating Okta's OAuth 2.0 access and ID tokens.

 |   |         |         |         |
 |---|---------|---------|---------|